Highpoint2000/canlog-server/README.md

 	let LogInterval_DXALERT = 60; 	// Specify here in minutes when a alarm entry can be sent again (default: 60, minimum 2, off: 0)) ---> für DX-Alert Plugin!

 ## History:

+### Version 2.0 (only works from Scanner plugin version 2.8c and DX-Alert plugin 3.4  !!!)

+- Added management for the alarms of the DX-Alert plugin

 ### Version 1.0